 The Communication and Theater Association of Minnesota Journal is seeking manuscripts.
 The journal, which went to an online-only format in 2007, welcomes theoretical and applied articles and teaching suggestions from theater, communication and forensics professionals from all levels.
-Manuscripts may be submitted for one of two sections: general interest research and essays, and teacher's workbook.
+Manuscripts may be submitted for one of two sections: general interest research and essays, and the Teacher's Workbook.
 Please clearly indicate for which section the manuscript is intended.
 Contact the editor concerning book review proposals.

 Authors should submit an electronic copy of their work as a Word document by e-mail to the editor.
 A separate, electronic title page should include a 100-125 word abstract, author's name and professional title, job title, the institutional affiliation of the author(s), a post office mailing address, and an e-mail address.
 Author identification should be removed from the manuscript itself for review purposes.
+Any past history of the manuscript (e.g., presentations at conferences) should be noted as part of the submission.
 All manuscripts should be prepared according to current APA or MLA guidelines.
 Authors are reminded to keep the Journal audience in mind: students and teachers at the high school, community college, private college, and university levels.

-E-mail manuscripts and questions to James Dimock, Editor, Communication and Theater Association of Minnesota Journal, email@example.com.
+E-mail manuscripts and questions to Michael Dreher, Editor, Communication and Theater Association of Minnesota Journal, firstname.lastname@example.org.

 CTAM JOURNAL MISSION STATEMENT